jazzyisj/home-assistant-config/README.md

 # Home Assistant Configuration

-This is my Home Assistant (Hassio) configuration, updated to v2021.1.5
+Home Assistant (Hassio) configuration, updated to v2021.7.2

 ### TAGS USED IN CODE